Living in Malaysia: The Ultimate Expat Guide

 Frequently Asked Questions (FAQ)

-Do I need to speak Malay to live in Malaysia?
+Do you need to speak Malay to live in Malaysia?

-What is the minimum salary for an expatriate?
+What is the minimum salary for an expat?

 Is Malaysia a safe country?